SeLub/besafechat/README.md

 BeSafeChat is a **cross-platform, privacy-first messenger** built for users who value anonymity and security.
 Unlike mainstream apps, BeSafeChat requires **no personal identifiers**—registration is fully anonymous using a cryptographic Ed25519 key pair generated on your device.

-All messages are **end-to-end encrypted by default**.
-The server acts only as a secure relay—**it never sees your messages**.
+All messages use **end-to-end encryption** with basic implementation.
+The server acts only as a secure relay—**it never sees your message content**.
 Your chat history lives **only on your devices**, stored locally in an encrypted indexedDB database.
+Advanced Signal Protocol integration is in development.

 Built with modern web and native technologies, BeSafeChat runs seamlessly on **Web, Desktop (Windows/macOS/Linux), and Mobile (iOS/Android)**—all from a single codebase.

 ### 🔐 Core Principles

 - **True anonymity**: No phone number, email, or real-name required
-- **E2EE by default**: Signal Protocol-grade encryption for all messages
+- **E2EE in progress**: Basic encryption implemented, Signal Protocol integration in development
 - **User-controlled data**: No cloud storage of message content
 - **Transparency**: Open architecture, auditable code, zero telemetry